-You should work in a group of 2 people.
+As usual, you may work in a group of up to 2 people.

-Any clarifications and revisions to the assignment will be emailed to the entire class.
+Any clarifications and revisions to the assignment will be given in class or by email.

-You should do the assignment on the class machines.
+You should do the assignment on the class machines (213.cs.northwestern.edu, and all the TLab machines).
 In fact, there is a rumor that Dr. Evil really is evil, and the bomb will always blow up if run elsewhere.
 There are several other tamper-proofing devices built into the bomb as well, or so they say.